Universal bound on microwave dissipation in superconducting circuits

 \subsection{Transmon qubits}

 Interestingly, transmon qubits, which have a radically different geometry from resonators, also fall below this horizontal limit.
-In Fig. \ref{fig1}, we include quality factor data for transmon qubits (see filled stars), inferred from their energy relaxation times ($T_1$), by linking them to the $\sigma_2$ of their capacitor electrodes.
+In Fig. \ref{fig1}, we include quality factor data for transmon qubits (see filled stars), inferred from their energy relaxation times ($T_1$).
+The value of $\sigma_2$ is estimated from the superconductors forming the capacitor pads of the qubit.
 Although $\sigma_2$ is not strictly defined for transmons, we assume that the universal limit on $Q_i$ observed in resonators may also constrain transmon coherence via losses in the capacitor and wiring electrode materials --predominantly in the case of disordered, inductive superconductors, or marginally for clean superconductors-- alongside other loss mechanims.
 This contribution is evident in transmons made from disordered materials, as exemplified by GrAl transmons for which $Q_i\sim 10^5$~\cite{Winkel_grAl_Transmon_2020, Schon_grAl_Transmon_2020} (see filled green stars in Fig. \ref{fig1}).

 For transmons made with clean superconductors (e.g. Al, Ta, Nb, TiN), most $Q_{\rm i}$ values do not reach the diagonal limit and remain bounded at $\sim 10^7$, closely matching the upper limit observed in planar resonators (see Fig. \ref{fig1}).
-As thoroughly shown in Refs.~\cite{Deng_Transmon_2023,Bland2025}, transmon coherence time improves as $p_m$ of interfaces decreases, until it saturates at a value similar to that of resonators \cite{Place_Ta_Transmon_2021, Wang_Transmon_2022}.
+As thoroughly shown in Refs.~\cite{Deng_Transmon_2023,Bland2025}, transmon coherence time improves as $p_m$ of interfaces decreases, and can saturate at a value similar to that of resonators \cite{Deng_Transmon_2023}.
 Several explanations have been proposed, including intrinsic dissipation within the Josephson junction~\cite{Deng_Transmon_2023} or losses in its surroundings due to enhanced local electric fields \cite{Ganjam24}.
-However, the coincidence with the $Q_{\rm i}\sim 10^7$ limit observed in resonators strongly suggests a shared dissipation mechanism, ruling out the Josephson junction and its dielectric environment as dominant loss sources, and instead points to bulk substrate loss as the underlying limitation.
-This conclusion, which emerges from Fig. \ref{fig1}, is in full agreement with a recent loss budget analysis performed on state-of-the-art transmons \cite{Ganjam24}.
+However, the coincidence with the $Q_{\rm i}\sim 10^7$ limit observed in resonators suggests a shared dissipation mechanism, which may rule out the Josephson junction and its dielectric environment as dominant loss sources, and instead points to bulk substrate loss as the underlying limitation.
+This conclusion, which emerges from Fig. \ref{fig1}, is in agreement with a recent estimate of a lower bound on the bulk-limited loss of $5.3\times 10^7$ quality factor performed on state-of-the-art transmons \cite{Bland2025}.

-\subsection{Implications for Quantum Circuits}
+\subsection{Implications for quantum circuits}